-Jamo S803 is a complete 5.0 home theatre system with 2 Bookshelf speakers, 2 S801 speakers for surround sound and 1 s81 Centre Channel speaker Dolby Atmos ready for s 8 ATM speakers.
-This makes a very compact setup.
+Jamo S803 is a complete 5.0 home theatre system with two bookshelf speakers, 2 S801 speakers for surround sound, and 1 s81 Centre Channel speaker Dolby Atmos, ready for 8 ATM speakers.

-Wood grain accents are added at three places – around the tweeters, at the base, and feet to create a handcrafted look.
+Wood grain accents are added at three places – around the tweeters, at the base, and at the feet to create a handcrafted look.

 Moreover, Jamo S 803 has improved 2.5-inch long-throw IMG woofers.
-This aids in expanding midbass bandwidth resulting in a perfect blend of sound.
-Moreover, an enormous sound that seems to be a lot larger than it is is produced.
+This aids in expanding midbass bandwidth, resulting in a perfect blend of sound.

 Klipsch HDT-600 Home Theatre System

 - Amplifier: 100 Watts